 This is probably the easiest and most popular (half) day trip from Bratislava yet I didn’t make it to Devin Castle myself.
 Located only 10kms away from the Bratislava Old Town, very well preserved ruins of the castle dating back to the 9th century dominate the area, hanging on top of the cliff at the confluence of Danube and Morava rivers.
 Devin Castle is also on top of my list of things to do in Bratislava next time I’m there!

-While most of the people visit Bratislava as the day trip from Vienna it’s possible to do the reverse trip too, after all it’s only one hour by train.
+While most of the people visit Bratislava as the day trip from Vienna it’s possible to do the reverse trip too and visit Vienna from Bratislava, after all it’s only one hour by train.
 Vienna is full of attractions and might be one of the most beautiful and fascinating cities in Europe but if you start your day early enough you can see a big part of it!
 Vienna is always a good idea but it might drain your wallet – that’s when staying in Bratislava and spending only one day in Vienna comes in handy!

 Just like Vienna, Gyor is located only one hour away from Bratislava and makes a perfect day trip from there.
 If you feel like visiting Hungary this might be your answer.
 I haven’t been there myself (yet!) but passed by recently on my way from Bratislava to Budapest and I really liked what I’ve seen.
 Seemed to me like Gyor is another example of pleasant Central European city that might be interesting to explore.
 My friend Megan went to Gyor for one day from Bratislava, you can read more about her trip here.

 Brno, Czech Republic

 Bratislava can be a great base for visiting Brno too!
 The second biggest city in the Czech Republic is among my favorites and has so much to offer: beautiful architecture, long history, one of the most unique UNESCO listed monuments – modernist Tugendhat Villa – and of course great pubs and cafes.

 Visiting Bratislava – practical information